Basset Hound in an Apartment

 Can a Basset Hound live in an apartment?
 Basset Hounds can adapt well to apartment living.
 Their medium size and low energy levels make them more suitable for smaller spaces.

-With a typical weight of 40-65 lbs and lifespan of 12-13 yrs, the Basset Hound requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 40-65 lbs and lifespan of 12-13 yrs, the Basset Hound has specific care needs shaped by its genetics and build.
 Read on for the specifics that matter most.

 Space Requirements